Supported Events

 Deloitte Climate & Sustainability Competency Lab 2025: 3rd lecture

 The EAERE Supported Deloitte Climate & Sustainability Competency Lab 2025, a free online academy that aims to bridge the gap between science and the business community realised with EAERE’s scientic support, was launched in January 2025.
-The second lecture will be held on April 10 at 11:00 AM CET by Ben Caldecott, Director of the Oxford Sustainable Finance Group and the Lombard Odier Associate Professor of Sustainable Finance at the University of Oxford.
+The third lecture will be held on April 10 at 11:00 AM CET by Ben Caldecott, Director of the Oxford Sustainable Finance Group and the Lombard Odier Associate Professor of Sustainable Finance at the University of Oxford.
 He will deliver a lecture titled “Financing the energy transition: when and how”.

 Click here to register to the webinar.